roscibely/SAP1-computer/README.md

 • PC (program counter) with inputs Cp, clock, reset, Ep;

-• Input and REM (Memory Address Register) with inputs LM, clock;
+• Input and MAR (Memory Address Register) with inputs LM, clock;

 • RAM (Random Access Memory) with CE input and the address that comes from REM;

-• RI (Instruction register) with LI, clock, reset, EI inputs;
+• IR (Instruction register) with LI, clock, reset, EI inputs;

 • Accumulator with LA, clock and reset inputs;